ovotech/comms-deduplication/README.md

 The `expiresOn` allows to clean up old data and re-run duplicate after some time.

-When the librry attemp to start a process, these scenarios can happen:
+When the library attemp to start a process, these scenarios can happen:

 1) The signal has never been processed previously (not previous record found)
 2) The signal has been already processed previously (`completedAt` is present)
 3) The signal has timeout processing (`completedAt` is absent and `startedAt` + `processingTime` is in the past)
 4) The signal is stil being processing (`completedAt` is absent and `startedAt` + `processingTime` is in the future)

-In cases (1) and (2) the library allow the signal to be processed.
+In cases (1) and (2) the library allows the signal to be processed.
 In cases (3) the library does not allow the signal to be processed again and (4) the library wait the process to either complete or timeout before taking any decision.